Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 - You want a consistent setup every day that feels familiar and predictable

-Try Before You Buy lets you test the same skis we sell at 10 slopeside locations, helping you choose with confidence before you purchase.
-It's designed for skiers who want real on-snow experience before committing to a full setup.
+Try Before You Buy lets you test the same skis we sell at 10 slopeside locations, so you choose with confidence before you purchase.
+It's built for skiers who want real on-snow experience before committing to a full setup.
 You can test multiple pairs in a single day, and up to two days of rental credit can be applied toward a new ski purchase within the same season.

 Available at slopeside stores serving: Breckenridge, Beaver Creek, Crested Butte, Steamboat, Telluride, and Vail in Colorado; Deer Valley in Utah; and Big Sky in Montana.